 The nasal spray flu vaccine is ineffective, and children aged 6 months and older should receive the flu shot during the 2016-2017 season for the best possible protection against influenza.
 This is the recommendation from the American Academy of Pediatrics, forming part of a new policy statement.

-The statement – recently published in the journal Pediatrics – supports previous recommendations from the Advisory Committee on Immunization Practices (ACIP) of the Centers for Disease Control and Prevention (CDC), which voted that the nasal spray flu vaccine should not be used this flu season.
+The statement – recently published in the journal Pediatrics – supports previous recommendations from the Advisory Committee on Immunization Practices (ACIP) of the Centers for Disease Control and Prevention (CDC), which voted that the nasal spray flu vaccine

 The recommendations from both the American Academy of Pediatrics (AAP) and ACIP stem from research published in May, providing preliminary evidence that the nasal spray flu vaccine – or the live attenuated influenza vaccine (LAIV) – offered low protection against certain influenza strains between 2013-2016.

 Those data – gathered from the United States Influenza Vaccine Effectiveness Network – revealed that among children aged 2-17 years, LAIV offered only 3 percent protection against any flu virus during the 2015-2016 flu season.

 In comparison, the inactivated influenza vaccine (IIV) – the injected flu vaccine – offered 63 percent protection against any flu virus.

 LAIV – marketed as FluMist and produced by MedImmune, a subsidiary of AstraZeneca – was also found to offer poor or lower-than-expected protection against influenza during the 2013-2014 and 2014-2015 flu seasons, the research revealed.